 -

-May 8, 2023: Lars Nootbaar’s first indication that life would change forever in terms of his baseball popularity came in March, when he tried being a tourist while out briefly in Tokyo, looking to quench a curiosity.
+May 8, 2023: Nootbaar’s first indication that life would change forever in terms of his baseball popularity came in March, when he tried being a tourist while out briefly in Tokyo, looking to quench a curiosity.

 Nootbaar, then a member of the Japanese national baseball team that was preparing to play in the World Baseball Classic, had read in a travel guide that 7-Eleven convenience stores in Japan serve full meals.
 The happy-go-lucky, 25-year-old Nootbaar had to see it for himself to believe it, so he tried making the short walk to the store that was just across the street from the hotel.